Conservation in Papua New Guinea

-Papua New Guinea together with the West Papua region of Indonesia (New Guinea) make up a major tropical wilderness area that still contains 5% of the original and untouched tropical high-biodiversity terrestrial ecosystems.
+Papua New Guinea together with the West Papua region of Indonesia (New Guinea) makes up a major tropical wilderness area that still contains 5% of the original and untouched tropical high-biodiversity terrestrial ecosystems.
 PNG in itself contains over 5% of the world's biodiversity in less than 1% of the world's total land area.
 The flora of New Guinea is unique because it has two sources of origin; the Gondwana flora from the south and flora with Asian origin from the west.
-As a result, New Guinea shares major family and genera with Australia and the East Asia, but is rich in local endemic species.
-The endemicity is a result of mountainous isolation, topographic and soil habitat heterogeneity, high forest disturbance rates and abundant aseasonal rainfall year round.
-PNG boasts some 15–21,000 higher plants, 3,000 species of orchids, 800 species of coral, 600 species of fish, 250 species of mammals and 760 species of birds and 8 species of tree-kangaroos out of which 84 genera of animals are endemic.
-Ecosystems range from lowland forests to montane forests, alpine flora down to coastal areas which contains some of the most extensive pristine mangrove areas in the world.
-Much of this biodiversity has remained intact for thousands of years because the ruggedness of the terrain made the interior lands inaccessible; furthermore low population density and restrictions on the effectiveness of traditional tools, ensured that these biodiversity was never overexploited.
+As a result, New Guinea shares major families and genera with Australia and East Asia, but is rich in local endemic species.
+Endemism is a result of mountainous isolation, topographic and soil habitat heterogeneity, high forest disturbance rates and abundant aseasonal rainfall year round.
+PNG boasts some 15–21,000 higher plants, 3,000 species of orchids, 800 species of coral, 600 species of fish, 250 species of mammals and 760 species of birds and 8 species of tree-kangaroos of which 84 genera of animals are endemic.
+Ecosystems range from lowland forests to montane forests, alpine flora down to coastal areas which contain some of the most extensive pristine mangrove areas in the world.
+Much of this biodiversity has remained intact for thousands of years because the ruggedness of the terrain made the interior lands inaccessible; furthermore low population density and restrictions on the effectiveness of traditional tools, ensured that this biodiversity was never overexploited.

 Biodiversity value

 Even though this biodiversity is on just 1% of the world land mass, it has both global and local value.
-Most of the ecosystem service provided by the forests and oceans (e.g. water cycling, carbon cycling) is impartial to political boundaries.
-New Guinea was identified as the world's most floristically diverse island in the world, with 13,634 known species of vascular plants.
+Most of the ecosystem services provided by the forests and oceans (e.g. water cycling, carbon cycling) is impartial to political boundaries.
+New Guinea was identified as the world's most floristically diverse island, with 13,634 known species of vascular plants.

-Within the country, about 79% of the PNG population depend on the biological resource to sustain their physical, spiritual and social livelihoods.
-The biological resources are a source of food, building material, medicine for minor ailments, logs for canoes.
+Within the country, about 79% of the PNG population depend on the biological resources to sustain their physical, spiritual and social livelihoods.
+The biological resources are a source of food, building material, medicine for minor ailments, and logs for canoes.
 The traditional society revered, and respected nature because it was considered a gift from some ancestor".
 Currently, the harvesting of natural resource for export is a source of income that sustains the modern PNG economy.